tetracorp/tetracorp.github.io/_posts/2024-09-20-uae-debugger-intro.md

     w 1

-If you're writing your own assembly language program, one way to trigger the debugger intentionally is to write it, like so:
+If you're writing your own assembly language program, one way to trigger the debugger intentionally is to access an area of RAM for the debugger to watch, like so:

     clr.w $100